All posts

 Domicile.
 Some jurisdictions distinguish between residency and domicile.
 The UK, for example, applies both concepts — a person can be UK resident without being UK domiciled, and the tax treatment differs significantly.
 Domicile is generally the jurisdiction a person considers their permanent home, which may differ from where they currently live.

-The structural observation: each country applies these factors independently.
+The critical point: each country applies these factors independently.
 They do not coordinate with each other before claiming a person as resident.
 Two countries can simultaneously conclude, under their respective domestic laws, that the same person is their tax resident.
 This is not a malfunction — it is how the system is designed.

 The following table maps residency determination criteria across popular nomad destinations.
 The rules vary more than the "183-day rule" shorthand suggests.

-The pattern that emerges: there is no safe universal threshold.
+The upshot: there is no safe universal threshold.
 Each country applies its own rules, and the differences in counting method alone — calendar year versus rolling 12-month period — can produce dramatically different outcomes for the same travel pattern.

 The number 183 has become shorthand in the nomad community.
 "Stay under 183 days and you're fine."
 This heuristic is structurally incomplete in several ways.